 Jan 10, 9-11am HST.
-Introductions.
-How do we apply population genetics to plant recovery?
+Applying genetics to plant recovery.
+The goal of the day is to discuss how we apply population genetics to plant recovery.

 March 7, 8-11am HST.
 Next steps – review of draft standards: How do we incorporate molecular techniques into species recovery plans and management?
 Draft decision tree for incorporating molecular techniques into plant conservation in Hawaiʻi & prioritization scheme for what projects are most critical to initiate.